raml-org/raml-spec/07_resource_types_and_traits.md

           required: true
 ```

-The following example builds on the previous one, but the the resource types and traits are defined in external files that are included by using the RAML !include data type.
+The following example builds on the previous one, but the resource types and traits are defined in external files that are included by using the RAML !include data type.

 ```yaml
 #%RAML 0.8